vaginessa/blog/books/windows-programming-in-go/02-install-tools.md

 * https://github.com/lxn/win provides Go bindings to win32 API calls
 * https://github.com/lxn/walk builds on top of `lxn/win` and provides higher-level wrappers and declarative UI and layout framework.
 Think of it as equivalent of winforms in C#

-You might just as well install them right away by doing `go get github.com/lxn/win` and `go get github.com/lxn/walk`.
+Install
+* `go get github.com/lxn/walk` : this is the library we'll be using
+* `go get github.com/akavel/rsrc` : we'll need `rsrc` tool

 I'm not one to tell you which text editor to use.

 I use [Visual Studio Code](https://code.visualstudio.com/) with [Go extension](https://marketplace.visualstudio.com/items?itemName=lukehoban.Go) and it works very well.